sofwerx/swx-devops/README.md

 There are 2 functions and an alias presently defined in the `.bashrc` to automate this process.

-To automatically pull all of the latest trousseau `file:secrets/` prefixed files, you can use the alias:
+To automatically pull all of the latest trousseau `file:secrets/` prefixed files, you can use:

-    secrets_pull
+    swx secrets pull

 To decrypt a specific file under secrets, I would use the following function:

-    secret_decrypt secrets/ssh/sofwerx
+    swx secrets decrypt secrets/ssh/sofwerx

 To encrypt a file under secrets, I would use the following function:

-    secret_encrypt secrets/ssh/sofwerx
+    swx secrets encrypt secrets/ssh/sofwerx

 After doing this, you will need to add `.trousseau` to git and commit your change so that everyone else has access to the updated secrets.